ArterioRodrigues/computer-simulation/src/problem-set-3/answers/answers.typ

 === Problem 1b
 === i)

-If we merge all the poisson processes we get a superposition of independent Poisson processes with rates
+By the *Superposition Theorem*- If we merge all the poisson processes we get a superposition of independent Poisson processes with rates
 $lambda_"Total"$ = $lambda + mu_1 + mu_2 + mu_3 + lambda = 6 + 3 +1 +4 = 14$

 The total number of events in the distribution $M$ would be